Implications of GWTC-3 on primordial black holes from vacuum bubbles: Introduction

-It is noticed in Ref.~\cite{Garriga:2015fdk} that non-perturbative quantum effects could also play a role in PBH formation.
-In particular, spherical domain walls and vacuum bubbles could nucleate during inflation via quantum tunneling in a multi-field potential~\cite{Basu:1991ig,Coleman:1980aw}.
-For a sufficiently small nucleation rate, the nucleated walls and bubbles will expand during inflation, typically without interacting with each other.
+It is noticed in Ref.~\cite{Garriga:2015fdk} that nonperturbative quantum effects could also play a role in PBH formation.
+In particular, spherical domain walls and vacuum bubbles could nucleate during inflation via quantum tunneling in a multifield potential~\cite{Basu:1991ig,Coleman:1980aw}.\footnote{A different formation channel of vacuum bubbles can be found in Ref.~\cite{Maeso:2021xvl}.} For a sufficiently small nucleation rate, the nucleated walls and bubbles will expand during inflation, typically without interacting with each other.
 After inflation, the walls and bubbles will start receding relative to the Hubble flow at some point, (with some of them) eventually forming PBHs.
-The resulting PBHs are said to be subcritical or supercritical depending on whether their mass is below or beyond the critical mass $m_*$, a parameter determined by the domain wall and vacuum bubble model.
-While a subcritical PBH is a typical black hole, a space-time singularity enclosed by the black hole horizon given general relativity, a supercritical black hole also contains a space-time patch that evolves independently with generally non-singular future infinities, which in other words is a baby universe.
+The resulting PBHs are referred to as subcritical or supercritical depending on whether their mass is below or beyond the critical mass parameter $m_*$, which is determined by the specific underlying physical model.
+While a subcritical PBH is a typical black hole, a space-time singularity enclosed by the black hole horizon given general relativity, a supercritical black hole also contains a space-time patch that evolves independently with generally nonsingular future infinities, which in other words is a baby universe.
 This scenario has been further investigated in Refs.~\cite{Deng:2016vzb,Deng:2017uwc,Deng:2020mds,Deng:2021ezy,Wang:2018cum}.
-It is understood that PBHs forming from domain walls and vacuum bubbles typically have a broken power-law mass distribution with a break mass at the critical mass $m_*$.
+It is understood that PBHs forming from domain walls and vacuum bubbles typically have a broken power law mass distribution with a break mass at the critical mass $m_*$.

-In this work, we shall discuss the possibility that part of the GWTC-3 black holes are the quantum-tunneling led PBHs, and shall use GWTC-3 to constrain the broken power-law PBH mass distribution.
-The purpose is twofold: (i) examine if PBHs forming from domain walls/vacuum bubbles can account for some features observed in the GWTC-3 population analyses; and (ii) investigate the implications of GWTC-3 on the physics that leads to the formation of primordial domain walls and vacuum bubbles.
+In this work, we shall discuss the possibility that, in addition to the fiducial \textsc{Power Law + Peak} ABHs, part of the GWTC-3 black holes are quantum-tunneling-led PBHs, and shall use GWTC-3 to constrain the broken power law PBH mass distribution.
+The purpose is twofold: (i) to examine if PBHs forming from domain walls/vacuum bubbles can account for some features observed in the GWTC-3 population analyses; and (ii) to investigate the implications of GWTC-3 on the physics that leads to the formation of primordial domain walls and vacuum bubbles.

 The rest of the paper is organized as follows.
 In Sec. \ref{sec:merger} we review the mass functions and BHB merger rates in PBH and ABH models considered in this work.
 The standard hierarchical Bayesian inference method used to analyze the GWTC-3 is reviewed in Sec. \ref{sec:bayes}.
 In Sec. \ref{sec:results} we summarize the results of analyzing the GWTC-3 dataset.
 Sec. \ref{sec:PBH} is devoted to a brief review of our PBH mechanism and the implications of our results on the mechanism.
 Conclusions are summarized and discussed in Sec. \ref{sec:conclusions}.